Munoz-Lab/Burress-Munoz-2021/readme.txt

-The accompanying Rev file includes the script used for the main analyses in the paper (MuSSCrat with a random local clock model, an extension for multivariate characters, and an extension for hypothesis testing.
+The accompanying Rev file includes the script used for the main analyses in the paper (MuSSCrat with a random local clock model, an extension for multivariate characters, and an extension for hypothesis testing).
 The RevBayes tutorial for this analysis can be found at the following
 webpage: